PM Lee, DPM Wong did not disclose Iswaran’s arrest as it is CPIB’s call to make: PMO

 First, that on July 12, PM Lee and DPM Wong did not want to disclose the fact about Mr Iswaran’s arrest because it was politically embarrassing.

-Second, that during his doorstop interview on July 12, DPM Wong had deliberately withheld information that Mr Iswaran and tycoon Ong Beng Seng had been arrested in connection with the case because he wanted to conceal the truth.
+Second, that during his media interview on July 12, DPM Wong had deliberately withheld information that Mr Iswaran and tycoon Ong Beng Seng had been arrested in connection with the case because he wanted to conceal the truth.

-The PMO said both PM Lee’s statement and DPM Wong’s doorstop interview kept to what the CPIB had announced earlier that day.
+The PMO said that both PM Lee’s statement and DPM Wong’s media interview kept to what the CPIB had announced earlier that day.

 The CPIB said in a statement on July 12 that Mr Iswaran was assisting with an investigation it had uncovered.
 It did not give details on the nature of the probe.